stevengragg/access-virtual-staffing/DEVELOPMENT.md

 ### Commit Messages

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("add feature" not "added feature")
 - Use feat, fix, docs, style, refactor, test, chore, and ci as the type
 - Use the imperative mood in the subject line